DmitriySalnikov/GodotRemote/README.md

 # Is stream active
 # @return true if stream active
 bool is_stream_active()

-# Send packet.
-GRPackets not exposed to GDScript at this moment
-# @packet: Packet to send
-void send_packet(packet: GRPacket)

 # Set server address to connect
 # @ip: IP of server